Like calorie counting, a personal budget is often associated with sacrifice.

 I am totally guilty of this one myself.
 But just because your friends want to go get drinks or food at your favorite restaurant or splurge on a $100 concert ticket to see a band at the local civic center doesn’t mean you have to.
 Sure, it’s probably not healthy to turn them down all the time, but you could always suggest a pizza instead of a fancy dinner or a free hike at a nearby park.

 Penny pinching can be tough, but over the course of the year, you could save a considerable amount of money.
 Take these tips to the bank and maybe you can finally build that dream kitchen or take the trip of a lifetime!

 Editor’s note: Neale Godfrey is the author of 27 books on financial literacy, including “Money Doesn’t Grow on Trees: A Parent’s Guide to Raising Financially Responsible Children.”
 The views and opinions expressed in this article are that of the author and should not be considered an endorsement from AAA.

 Have a saving tip that’s helped you?
 Tell us about it in the comments.
-To learn how AAA can help you grow your savings, go to AAA.com/Deposits.
+Learn how AAA and Discover can help you grow your savings.